 Math (Test No. 5733): Passing score is 150.

 It is strongly recommended that education students take the Core test as soon as possible in their academic preparation.
 Passing scores must be on file in the Education and Behavioral Student Services office before a student can be recommended for passage through Level Two (which is required to take upper level EDU and SPD classes).

 The Core test is offered at many different locations.
 For a complete listing of locations, as well as dates and times to take the test, visit the Educational Testing Service (ETS) website.

 Core Test Prep at the Holland Academic Success Center: The Holland Academic Success Center has a variety of materials available to augment a student’s test preparation.
-Students registered to take the CORE Academic Skills for Educators Test at Wayne State are invited to visit the Education Help Desk and use the general test-taking strategies and techniques for each of the three sections covered on the CORE Academic Skills for Educators Test - Reading, Mathematics, and Writing.
+Students registered to take the CORE Academic Skills for Educators Test at Wayne State are invited to visit an education tutor and use the general test-taking strategies and techniques for each of the three sections covered on the CORE Academic Skills for Educators Test - Reading, Mathematics, and Writing.

 Field Experiences and Clinical Practice